-In order to reserve a room for a meeting or event, student groups and organizations should go to the online event management system (EMS).
+In order to reserve a room for a meeting or event, student groups and organizations should go to Get Involved.
+To book a room through Get Involved, click "Add Reservation Request" and follow the prompts.
+Note that rooms cannot be reserved less than 24 hours in advance.
+When browsing available options, select a building and filter by room capacity and features.
+Once you find a suitable room, click it and then select "Add Request to Event."
+Use "Add Location Manually" if the location isn't listed or is already reserved.
+Remember, events without an Event Management Software (EMS) reservation won't appear on the Colgate Calendar, so you must also submit these events to the Colgate Calendar separately.
 Reservations for meetings, activities, or events must be made as a student leader, not a self-booking user.
-In the event a student organization needs further assistance, student leaders should work with their respective advising department.

-When reserving a space for a function, be sure to check the University calendar to see what events or activities are already scheduled (i.e., lectures, athletic events, concerts, etc.) to avoid conflicts.
+In the event a student organization needs further assistance, student leaders should work with their respective advising departments.
+When reserving a space for a function, be sure to check the University calendar to see what events or activities are already scheduled (e.g., lectures, athletics events, concerts, etc.) to avoid conflicts.